A ridge too far

 The first of the transparencies, colour cartoons, depicted two men in a raft beside a ditched airplane with its tail sticking out of the ocean.
 The next slide showed one of the men in the life raft firing a flare, which arced towards an approaching helicopter.
 “Don’t aim the flare at the rescue aircraft,” said the narrator.
 “Aim it in front, at right angles to its course.
 That way we will see a long smoke trail instead of just a tiny red dot.
 And…” (the slide changed) “you won’t risk shooting down the rescue aircraft.”
 The new cartoon showed six men, including the original two, all sitting in a large raft.
 As well as the original aircraft’s tail poking up out of the water, the tail of the rescue helicopter protruded upwards out of the sea.
 Above the horizon, a second rescue helicopter approached.

-Saving Major Tom, my review of the 1967 James Bond movie You Only Live Twice
+Saving Major Tom–my review of the 1967 James Bond film You Only Live Twice

-Paint it black, my review of the 1976 film Sky Riders
+Paint it black–my review of the 1976 hang gliding movie Sky Riders

 In this Wikimedia Commons photo, Neil Armstrong is flying the Panther farthest from the camera.